Skip to main content

 Athyr-Bast stops Conan from escaping.
 The prisoners are brought to The City of Magicians to fight in a strange arena to entertain the Lords of Kheshatta.

 Conan, now a Slave of the Magicians, is thrown into the ring to rumble with the hulking Krum-Va the Carver.
-From his skybox, The Master of Black Ring, Thoth-Amon (also a Stygian sorcerer) commands them to fight.
+From his skybox, The Master of The Black Ring, Thoth-Amon (also a Stygian sorcerer) commands them to fight.

 À suivre.